 This equipment complies with FCC radiation exposure limits set forth for an uncontrolled environment.
 End users must follow specific operating instructions to satisfy RF exposure compliance.
-This transmitter must not be co-located or operating in conjunction with any other antenna or transmitter.
+This transmitter must not be co-located or operating in conjunction with any other antenna or transmitter a DO NOT operate this system without having read, understood, and familiarized yourself with all of the emergency safety information, procedures, and protocols contained in the "Safety" section.
+Operating the system without proper knowledge of safety protocols can result in fatal or serious injury.

-Information Security
+10. Information Security